Anshul-Raj-S-V/AI_RAG_CHATBOT/README.md

-## RAG Chatbot with LangChain & Groq
+## 🤖 RAG Chatbot with LangChain & Groq

 A Retrieval-Augmented Generation (RAG) Chatbot built with LangChain, Groq LLM, and Streamlit, capable of answering user queries using PDF documents as its knowledge base.
-This project demonstrates how to combine vector embeddings, document retrieval, and large language models to create a smart and interactive chatbot.
+This project demonstrates how to combine vector embeddings, document retrieval, and large language models to create a smart and interactive chatbot. 💡

-# Features
+# Features ✨

-  Interactive Chat Interface: Powered by Streamlit, supporting multi-turn conversation with chat history.
+  💬 Interactive Chat Interface: Multi-turn conversation with chat history.

-  Document Knowledge Base: Users can ask questions based on uploaded PDF documents.
+  📄 Document Knowledge Base: Answers questions based on uploaded PDFs.

-  RAG Workflow: Combines vector retrieval and LLM generation for precise, context-aware answers.
+  🧠 RAG Workflow: Combines vector retrieval and LLM generation for accurate responses.

-  Groq LLM Integration: Uses ChatGroq API for high-quality, instant responses.
+  ⚡ Groq LLM Integration: High-quality, instant AI responses.

-  Session Management: Stores historical messages in session state to maintain conversation context.
+  🗂️ Session Management: Maintains conversation context across user interactions.

-  Efficient Embeddings: Uses HuggingFaceEmbeddings for semantic search across documents.
+  🔍 Efficient Embeddings: Semantic search using HuggingFaceEmbeddings.

-# Installation
+# Installation 🛠️

   Clone the repository: